 A Day At Limoux Carnival

 On its set day, the whole band begins with an early communal breakfast of traditional foods, special sausages, boudins, grilled ribs and wine.
-They have to get worked up for a very long day as a band comes out three times, at 11.00 am, 4.30pm and 10pm.
+They fill up before a very long day, performing three times at 11:00 am, 4:30 pm, and 10:00 pm.
 After breakfast, everybody gets ready, putting on their costume.
 Following the tradition, they start their parade at one of the numerous cafes around the square.
 After a traditional drink of the bubbly Blanquette, they set out on the throbbing rhythm of the local brass band.
-The pace is slow and stately, to give the public plenty of time to admire the costumes or shout a joke.
+The pace is slow and stately, to give the public plenty of time to admire the costumes.

 For the morning outing, each band chooses a theme in connection with the news or a particular event.
 It could be the Tour de France, the presidential election or a scandal hitting the news.
 The purpose is to make a parody of a serious matter.
 Everybody dresses up, men as women, women as politicians, children as TV celebrities….
 It is customary to start the parade at the main bar of the square surrounded by deep medieval arcades.
 There are five bars on the plaza, so the parade will make five stops, dancing and pranking in between.

 The Limoux Mardi Gras Carnival is one of the longest in the world, running for three months.
 Photos: Top row: Unuaiga, Creative Commons; Botton row: Luc Greliche